bobby-oster/luaPHP/README.md

 License
 -------
 luaPHP is free open source software and uses the MIT License.
-You can read more about he license in the included copy: LICENSE.txt
+You can read more about the license in the included copy: LICENSE.txt

 Function Reference
 ------------------